-The large display refresh memory enables relatively large areas to be clustered; at 512×512 pixels, more than 256,000 multispectral data vectors may be processed.
+The large display refresh memory enables relatively large areas to be clustered; at 512 x 512 pixels, more than 256,000 multispectral data vectors may be processed.
 Of course, this depends on the processor speed being adequate for interactive processing of such large numbers of pixels.
-The present numbers of pixels.
-The present implementation, based on an LSI-11/02 processor, requires 20 seconds per iteration to cluster 10,000 3-dimensional pixels into 10 clusters.
-Processing time per iteration increases linearly with the number of dimensions, the number of pixels, and the number of clusters. number of iterations required to achieve convergence is highly data dependent, influenced by all of the factors that effect computation time per iteration plus the inherent clustering tendencies in the data and the locations of the initial cluster centers relative to their final positions in the feature space.
-Most users of noninteractive implementations of this same algorithm rarely allow it to run to convergence.
-It is common practice to halt processing when fewer than one halt processing when fewer than one percent (sometimes even ten percent) of the pixels change allegiance on successive passes.
+The present pixels. implementation, based on an LSI-11/02 processor, requires 20 seconds per iteration to cluster 10,000 3-dimensional pixels into 10 clusters.
+Processing time per iteration increases linearly with the number of dimensions, the number of pixels, and the number of clusters. number of iterations required to achieve convergence is highly data dependent, influenced by all of the factors that effect computation time per iteration plus the inherent clustering tendencies in the data and the locations of the initial cluster centers relative to their final positions in the feature space. users of noninteractive implementations of this same algorithm rarely allow it to run to convergence.
+It is common practice to halt processing when fewer than one percent (sometimes even ten percent) of the pixels change allegiance on successive passes.
 Here at least the analyst has the added advantage of being able to view the changes and estimate their import with respect to the analysis goals.

-D. USER SUPPORT

-In addition to the carefully designed analyst/machine interface, user-oriented documentation has been prepared to aid the data analyst3.
+D. USER SUPPORT In addition to the carefully designed analyst/machine interface, user-oriented documentation has been prepared to aid the data analyst3.
 A User's Guide describes the role of clustering in the remote sensing data analysis process as well as defining and giving examples of all program inputs and outputs.
 A tutorial "Hands-On Experience with Cluster on the COMTAL Vision One" speeds the process of familiarizing the analyst with this data analysis tool.
+IV.
+CONCLUSION Clustering is but one of many data analysis tools required for multispectral image analysis.
+It is one which can be most effectively used if implemented in an interactive mode.
+Our implementation on a COMTAL Vision One/20 image display system provides one demonstration of the feasibility of utilizing this mode by exploiting the facilities of a modern high-speed image display system.
+It should encourage the development of comprehensive georeferenced information systems in which the user/data analyst can play an active role in effectively and efficiently extracting the information needed for monitoring and managing the earth's resources.
+ACKNOWLEDGEMENTS The Cluster program for the COMTAL Vision One/20 was developed under sponsorship of the COMTAL/3M Corporation, Pasadena, California.
+The authors are grateful to Mr. Jeffrey C. Welch who wrote the software.
+REFERENCES - 1.
+P.H.
+Swain and S.M.
+Davis, eds., Remote Sensing: The Quantitative Approach, McGraw-Hill, New York, 1978. - R.O.
+Duda and P.E.
+Hart, Pattern Classification and Scene Analysis, John Wiley and Sons, New York, 1973. - 3.
+P.H.
+Swain, S.M.
+Davis, "Remote Sensing Image Processing on the COMTAL Vision One/20," LARS Contract Report 022882, Laboratory for Applications of Remote Sensing, Purdue University, W. Lafayette, IN 47907, February 1982.